kubermatic/docs/content/kubermatic/master/advanced/opa_integration/_index.en.md

 ### OPA

-[OPA](https://www.openpolicyagent.org/) (Open Policy Agent) is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
+[OPA](https://www.openpolicyagent.org/) (Open Policy Agent) is an open-source, general-purpose policy engine that unifies policy enforcement across the stack.
-We are integrating with it using [Gatekeeper](https://github.com/open-policy-agent/gatekeeper), which is a OPA's Kubernetes-native policy engine.
+We are integrating with it using [Gatekeeper](https://github.com/open-policy-agent/gatekeeper), which is an OPA's Kubernetes-native policy engine.

 More info about OPA and Gatekeeper can be read from their docs and tutorials, but the general idea is that by using the